Edgeworthia gardneri

-Edgeworthia gardneri (common names: Indian papertree, Nepalese paperbush; Nepali: लोकता, लोक्ता, अर्गेली (argelee, argeli)) is a plant in the Thymelaeaceae family.
+Edgeworthia gardneri (common names: Indian papertree, Nepalese paperbush; Nepali: लोकता, लोक्ता, अर्गेली (argelee, argeli)) is a species of flowering plant in the family Thymelaeaceae.
 It is a small evergreen shrub growing up to 3–4 m tall.
 It can be distinguished by its brownish red stem.
-The flowers are hermaphrodite (they have both male and female organs).
+The flowers are hermaphroditic (they have both male and female organs).

 Range and habitat

-Edgeworthia gardneri is native to the Himalayan regions of Bhutan; northern Burma; China (in eastern Xizang and northwestern Yunnan provinces); India; and Nepal.
+Edgeworthia gardneri is native to the Himalayan regions of Bhutan; northern Burma; China (in eastern Xizang and northwestern Yunnan); India; and Nepal.
 It is found in forests and moist places at altitudes of 1000–2500 m.